billpugh/cmsc398z-student-downloads/week2/markovText/README.md

 # Documenting Markov Model text generation

+This project takes training files on the command line, and then generates random text based on the training data.
+The text is colored to show you where the model had a choice in what word came next.
+If a word is white or black, there was only one choice.
+For red words, there was a choice.
+The more intense the red color, the more choices.

 For this project, the [code is completely written](markov_model.py), but undocumented.
 Your task is to spend time trying to understand this code and add appropriate comments.
 In particular, you need to add [docstring](https://peps.python.org/pep-0257/) comments for:

 * The class MarkovModel